verrazzano/docs/content/en/docs/setup/install/installation.md

 ### Perform the install

+Verrazzano has the concept of an install profile and currently supports two progiles, dev and prod.

 For a complete description of Verrazzano configuration options, see the [Verrazzano Custom Resource Definition](../../../reference/api/verrazzano/verrazzano).

 According to your DNS choice, install Verrazzano using one of the following methods.